 - Whatever cakes or biscuits I've been making/trialling - These always get inhaled pretty pronto and are affectionately known as 'sweet treats'.

-So, snack consumption around here is always significant but even more so when there is a swim gala going on.
+So, snack consumption around here is always significant but even more so when there is a swimming gala going on.
 And it was one of the lovely swimming Mums who first introduced me to these No Bake Energy Bites (which, incidentally, I do keep inadvertently referring to as 'No Energy Bites'!) as an alternative snack for hungry swimmers.
 Or footballers.
 Or rugby players.
 Or ballet dancers.
 Or runners.
 Or netball players.

 I've only ever so slightly tweaked the recipe as these beauties are completely delicious as they stand.
 But I still wanted to post this as a blogging version of one of those oversized, inflatable pointing fingers that you get at football matches ... coming down from the sky and pointing at these No Bake Energy Bites and shouting at top volume, 'THESE ARE FANTASTIC.
 REALLY THEY ARE.'
 Worth having in your repertoire for sure.